natexornate/pytinyraytracer/README.md

 For math/vectors I used Numpy, for image saving I used Pillow to save directly to PNG.
 I still think this is in the spirit of the original course in regards to third party libraries.

-I'm currently starting on Step 9.
-Here's the current output:
+I'm currently finished with step 9, here's the output:

 ![Output](out.png)